mpechner/sunweather/README.md

 # MagTag Space weather display
 A fairly simple Magtag app that grabs Space Weather from NOAA.
 ## ToDo
-* Find the data source for sunspot number.
 * get some graphic or display space weather alerts.
 * flash neo pixels Green for good weather, red for bad.
 ## Library requirements